-Variety, the Children’s Charity work closely with many amazing schools in challenging circumstances across Yorkshire and have witnessed, first-hand, their insufficient means and desperate need for facilities.
+Variety, the Children’s Charity, works closely with many amazing schools in challenging circumstances across Yorkshire.
+We have witnessed, first-hand, their insufficient means and desperate need for facilities.
 The severe lack of resource is sadly hindering incredible, dedicated teaching staff from helping their pupils reach their full potential.

 In January 2017, Variety visited Springwater Special Educational Needs School, in Harrogate.
 It was immediately apparent how passionate the teachers were about the school, its pupils and the level of care given to each and every child.
 The school was a small building with very limited outdoor space and it was clear what impact the school’s limited funds and space was having on the environment and equipment they were able to offer their pupils.
 It was after this visit that Variety set their sights on addressing the urgent needs of Springwater, however, the level of support and investment required to improve the school’s provision was unfortunately far beyond Variety’s initial reach and so, the 'Big Build' was born.